• Home »

 Multiple accounts can give a false sense of how much money is really available.
 You might act based on one balance without realizing another payment is scheduled elsewhere.

 This isn’t about being careless.
-It happens when committed and free funds are not clearly separated.
+It often happens when committed and free funds are not clearly separated, a common issue highlighted in financial management errors that many individuals and businesses face.

 Hard to manage what’s already assigned